danielytics/sophia-engine/docs.md

 game:
     name: <Name of the game>
     start: <name of start scene>
+    input:
+        <action name>: <input type and default value>
     scenes:
         <scene name>: <scene filename>
 ```

  * `name` is the name of the game, used to set the window title.
  * `start` is the name of the scene to start the game in (must be listed in `scenes`)
+ * `input` lists the actions which are to be mapped to user input, input type specifies what type of input is supported (button, axis, analogue, touch etc).
+Default values are also specified, but may be overridden programmatically, eg by in-game input mappers.
+Overridden data is stored in a platform specific place.
  * `scenes` is a collection of key/value pairs where the key is the name of the scene and the value is a yaml file describing the scene (see `data/sceneX.yml`)

 ## data/sceneX.yml